brucejo75/Helpful-docs/Setup Independent Mongo Process.md

   5. Set up an oplog reader user in your mongo DB.
   6. Set up environment variables and run meteor.

+Note: using mongo shell seemed to be better than using Robomongo.
+The errors produced are better.

 ###1.
 My Mongo [config options](https://docs.mongodb.com/manual/reference/configuration-options/)